UAlbanyArchives/aspacemigration/README.md

 * The last request I got from out staff was for creating container list inventories.
 We use undergraduate student assistants to do most of this data entry work, and we found that ASpace rapid data entry would require a good amount of training for our students who work few hours with a really high turnover rate.

 * So I wrote [some Python scripts](https://github.com/UAlbanyArchives/asInventory) to manage inventory listings with spreadsheets and the ASpace API.
 One parses a .xslx file and uploads file-level archival objects through the API.
-It will also take a bunch of access files and make digital objects, place the files on our server and link them to archival objects.
+It will also take a bunch of access files and makes digital objects, places the files on our server and links them to archival objects.
 Another script reads an existing inventory back to a spreadsheet with all the relevant URIs so we can roundtrip these inventories for future updates.

-* I also envision this as a near-term solution, as its possible that we end up doing all this naively in ASpace in the future.
+* I also envision this as a near-term solution, as its possible that we end up doing all this natively in ASpace in the future.
 The cool thing is that the ASpace API makes all these tools really easy and quick to make, and they solve real immediate problems for us.
-Yet, not of these tools are really essential for us, and if they become too difficult to manage, we can just drop them and move on to something else.
+Yet, none of these tools are really essential for us, and if they become too difficult to manage, we can just drop them and move on to something else.

 ## Migration Day(s)